 - Consult with a Healthcare Provider: Always discuss with a healthcare professional before starting any new supplement, especially if you have underlying health conditions or are taking other medications.

-Stress management, including relaxation techniques, can support exceptional adrenal gland health by reducing the risk of too-high cortisol levels.
+Stress management, including relaxation techniques, can support adrenal gland health by reducing the risk of too-high cortisol levels.
 Examples of stress management techniques to try include:

 - Mindfulness